 - Staying Safe from Tax Scams - The attached newsletter it meant to raise awareness for the various ways cybercriminals are trying to commit tax fraud.
 The links in the newsletter have been verified as safe.

 - Fake checks - Variations on a scheme- The Federal Trade Commission, the nation’s consumer protection agency, wants you to know that counterfeit check scams are on the rise.

 - How fake checks bait consumers - This information from the Better Business Bureau (BBB) details the wide variety of frauds that employ fake checks.

-As soon as you suspect your ID has been stolen you can take action to stop unauthorized charges and start to recover your identity.
+- What to do if you suspect you're a victim of fraud or identity theft - As soon as you suspect your ID has been stolen you can take action to stop unauthorized charges and start to recover your identity.